 Microsoft is seemingly preparing to introduce an often-requested feature to the Xbox version of the Microsoft Store as of a future update.
-Gamers will soon be able to gift content to one another via their Xbox One, based on a preview build that is currently doing the rounds.
+Gamers will soon be able to gift content to one another via their, based on a preview build that is currently doing the rounds.

 While the company is yet to officially announce this feature, members of the Xbox Insider program who are running built 1710 are reporting that gifting functionality is already available, according to a report from Windows Central.
 As such, we can perhaps expect to see it rolled out to all Xbox One users as of the upcoming fall update.

 Over the course of the Xbox One’s lifespan, we’ve seen Microsoft respond to a bevy of requests from its community regarding new features.
 It was fan pressure that prompted the much-touted addition of Xbox 360 backward compatibility, and likewise, it was players who pushed for mouse and keyboard support.